By Jennifer Coates, DVM

 The most common way to treat eyeworms in dogs is to physically remove the worms.
 A veterinarian will apply a topical anesthetic to the surface of the eye and/or sedate the dog.
 The worms can then be gently plucked away using forceps or flushed out using a sterile saline rinse.
 Veterinarians may also prescribe medications that will kill the parasites.
 Options include ivermectin, moxidectin, imidacloprid, and selamectin.
 A veterinarian will determine which form of treatment is best based on the situation.

 Dogs with severe eye inflammation caused by eyeworms may also need topical or systemic anti-inflammatory medications to bring down swelling and reduce redness and irritation.
-Antibiotics may also be prescribed to treat or prevent secondary bacterial infections.
+Dog antibiotics may also be prescribed to treat or prevent secondary bacterial infections.

 Living and Management